HoodMuseumDartmouth/essays/README.md

 # Norwich
-.ve-map 43.730278,-72.303056 13 marker-type=circle basemaps=Esri_WorldTopoMap left
+.ve-map Q1510465 8  basemaps=Esri_WorldTopoMap left
-    - 43.730278,-72.303056, "Norwich, Vermont"
-    -Q1510465
-    - wc:450px-Norwich-Vermont-Bragg_Hill-Autumn.jpg
+    - 43.730278,-72.303056 Norwich
+Fly to ==Norwich=={flyto:43.730278,-72.303056}

 Norwich, Vermont is now a place where very rich people live.
 That line will in no way make it to the public [an image from Wikimedia commons](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4f/Norwich-Vermont-Bragg_Hill-Autumn.jpg/450px-Norwich-Vermont-Bragg_Hill-Autumn.jpg).
-In order to get the flyto animation, I need to geotag an image in a repo with the coordinates in exiftool.
+In order to get the flyto animation linked with an image, I need to geotag an image in a repo with the coordinates in exiftool.
 I do not have that repo.

 I could also not find the correct geographic coordinates for something called Beaver Meadow in Norwich, but that would be super awesome if I could.
 Then I could put a side-by-side comparison of the two.